-The correlation between inflation and T-bills has been .593 historically.
-This correlation is also clearly reflected in the model values, with a correlation of .906 between the one month inflation rate and the 1-month nominal interest rate, .892 between the 1-year inflation rate and the 1-year nominal interest rate, and .617 between the 10-year inflation rate and the 10-year nominal interest rate.
-Since the nominal interest is the sum of the real interest rate and the inflation rate, and the real interest rate is constrained to be no less than the negative of the inflation rate, this correlation is built into the model.
+the one-year nominal interest rate, and 0.617 between the 10-year inflation rate and the 10-year nominal interest rate.
+Since nominal interest is the sum of the real interest rate and the inflation rate, and the real interest rate is constrained to be no less than the negative of the inflation rate, this correlation is built into the model.

 Historically, T-bill rates and stock returns have been negatively correlated (-0.078 for large stocks and -0.065 for small stocks).
-In the model, there was a slight positive correlation between the 1-year nominal interest rate and stock returns (0.099 for large stocks and 0.087 for small stocks).
+In the model, there was a slight positive correlation between the one-year nominal interest rate and stock returns (0.099 for large stocks and 0.087 for small stocks).
 Also, the historical correlation between inflation and stock returns has been negative (-0.138 for large stocks and -0.100 for small stocks).
-The correlation in the model values between the 1-year inflation rate and large stocks was 0.089 and 0.076 for small stocks.
+The correlations in the model values between the one-year inflation rate and large stocks and small stocks were 0.089 and 0.076, respectively.